Are you planning to spend 3 days in Mexico City?

 It’s conveniently located a ten-minute walk from the National Museum of Anthropology.

-Read our hotel review: There are at least 7 things to love about the Four Seasons Mexico City
+Read our hotel review: There are many things to love about the Four Seasons Mexico City!

 The Red Tree House:

-The Red Tree House is a lovely, top-rated B&B in the old-world Condesa neighborhood (one of the most reasonably-priced boutique hotels in Mexico City too).
+The Red Tree House is a lovely, top-rated B&B in the old-world Condesa neighborhood.

 Its free evening wine hour is a hit with the international mix of guests (as are its rates, which are very reasonable).